tmtsoftware/csw/docs/src/main/commons/create-component.md

 As seen in the @ref:[Getting Started](getting-started.md) page, if using the template, this factory class will be implemented for you.

 ## Component Configuration (ComponentInfo)

-The component configuration contains details needed to spawn a component.
-This configuration resides in a configuration file for a particular component.
+The component configuration, called the ComponentInfo file, contains details needed to create a component.
+This configuration defines a few parameters needed for a particular component.
 The template creates one for our sample HCD as follows:

 Scala